adamdimopoulos/CMMCBlueprint/README.md

 This repository contains the sample Blueprint for CMMC Level 3.
 When this Blueprint is assigned to a subscription or management group, the associated CMMC Level 3 artifacts will also be assigned.
 Please use this sample to test and provide [feedback](https://aka.ms/feedbackazureblueprintcmmc) on the Blueprint prior to the upcoming preview releases.

 # Prerequisites
 This doc assumes you have a basic understanding of how blueprints work.
 Additionally, as the policy artifact assigned by this blueprint is also a sample, you must first go to the [PolicyInitiatives](https://github.com/adamdimopoulos/PolicyInitiatives) repo and follow the instructions to deploy the initiative into your desired subscription.
-Once that is complete, you can return to this repository to import the Blueprint by following the instructions below:
+Once that is complete, you can return to this repository to import the Blueprint by following the instructions below.

+# Deployment
 1. Download this repo and save to a desired local folder.

 2. If you don't alread have it, download the [Az.Blueprint module](https://powershellgallery.com/packages/Az.Blueprint/) from the powershell gallery: